hui-jie-lim/sg_uen_checker/README.md

 Alternate source: https://data.gov.sg/dataset/acra-information-on-corporate-entities

-Alternate source list entities from a - z
+The alternate source list entities from a - z.
+To use the alternate source, just create new resource id and then pass a name and the resource_id over to the validate function.

-alpha_a = "6b5cbfa7-b502-4ce6-875d-dafff7ff04f2"
+alpha_a_resource_id = "6b5cbfa7-b502-4ce6-875d-dafff7ff04f2"
+validate("alpha_a", alpha_a_resource_id)